James Di Pane

 In conventional operations, cyber is used to support forces and commanders by ensuring that they can operate uninhibited in cyberspace or by disrupting the enemy’s ability to operate in order to achieve necessary objectives more effectively.
 In this way, cyber is used to gain an advantage over an adversary in much the same way advantage is sought in the other domains5 (for example, when naval forces restrict the enemy’s ability to use the seas to achieve strategic ends).

 Like naval power, cyber is an important means with which to maximize one’s own access and effectiveness while restricting the opponent’s access and effectiveness.
 However, it differs from other domains in a very important respect: In cyber operations, time and space are incredibly compressed.
-A cyber force can launch an attack from anywhere in the world and strike very quickly, whereas more traditional forces need time to move, are affected by terrain and weather, and must physically position themselves to launch attacks.
+A cyber force can launch an attack from anywhere in the world and strike very quickly; more traditional forces need time to move, are affected by terrain and weather, and must position themselves physically to launch attacks.

 U.S. Cyber Command

 U.S. Cyber Command was founded in 2010 as a sub-unified command under U.S. Strategic Command.
-The Trump Administration elevated it to full Unified Combatant Command status in 2018, and it reached full operational capability in the same year.7 Over the past approximately 12 years, Cyber Command has grown from a very small organization that was largely dependent on the NSA for personnel and resources into the much more robust and independent organization that exists today.
+It was elevated to full Unified Combatant Command status by the Trump Administration in 2018 and reached full operational capability in the same year.7 Over the past approximately 12 years, Cyber Command has grown from a very small organization that was largely dependent on the NSA for personnel and resources into the much more robust and independent organization that exists today.

 Missions